-Se Ve Se Escucha (Seen and Heard) is a new podcast by the Center for Participatory Change about language justice and what it means to be an interpreter, an organizer and bilingual in the US South.
+Se Ve Se Escucha (Seen and Heard) is a podcast by the Center for Participatory Change about language justice and what it means to be an interpreter, an organizer and bilingual in the US South.
 Language justice is about interpretation and translation, but it’s also about building meaningful relationships to organize and transform our communities.
 Join Ada and special guests from the US and global South, as they discuss what it means to be seen and heard.

 Episode 13: Candela te voy a dar